CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 That should work!

-10\.
+12\.
 Eventually you will want to remove the entire pod.
 Docker containers and pods are ephemeral, it means just temporary.
 But your code and data must persist.
 Before removing, push your changes to github, because removing the pod/container will erase all the data that is inside.
 Be careful !
-In `WSL terminal`:
+In `WSL2 terminal`:

 ```bash
 podman pod rm rust_dev_pod -f